 NOTE: If you have purchased a Victoria Film Festival Gold pass, or a Friends of the Vic membership, you DO NOT need to purchase a separate VFF Membership, as it is included with your pass purchase.

-You can buy them online or at the door night of your screening.
+You can buy your Annual Membership online or at the door night of your screening.

 For more information on age restrictions and laws click here